Preheat the oven to 400°F and line a small baking sheet with parchment. Set aside.

 Meanwhile, cook the soba noodles according to package directions.
 Once cooked, drain noodles and set aside.

-Heat the 3 cups of vegetable broth in a small saucepan over medium heat.
+Heat the 3 cups of vegetable stock in a small saucepan over medium heat.
 Add a fat pinch of salt to the broth and bring to a boil.
 Keep at a medium simmer until ready to serve.

-Very finely mince or microplane the garlic cloves into two separate soup bowls.
+Very finely mince or Microplane the garlic cloves into two separate soup bowls.
 Top the garlic with the chopped white parts of scallion, and ground black pepper to taste

 Divide the soba noodles, sliced kale and roasted tofu among the soup bowls.
 Pour the hot broth over top.
 Garnish the soup with remaining chopped scallions and more salt and pepper if you like.
 Serve with lime wedges.